UsuaOSilver/delegatecall/README.md

 ## Problem

 Recently, I stumbled apon the max contract size problem.
 My contract reached roughly 27KB and I tried downsizing it by optimizing state variables and even attempted to split it into smaller contracts.
 In the process, I discovered EIP-2535 Diamonds, Multi-Facet Proxy and the use of `delegatecall`.
-In this article, I’ll go deeper into `delegatecall`.
+This article acts as an important piece in building a solid knowledge base, helps to prepare for the study of advanced smart contract architectures.

 ## Definition